Theoretical and Experimental Constraints for the Equation of State of Dense and Hot Matter: Observational constraints: astrophysics

-It is important to remember that the densities relevant for the cores of neutron stars can certainly reach several times nuclear saturation density (see, e.g., Fig. 5 of~\cite{Legred:2021hdx}), and connecting constraints from theoretical calculations and terrestrial experiments at lower densities (Secs.~\ref{sec:eft} and~\ref{sec:nuclear}) to neutron star observations will almost certainly involve some extrapolation.
+It is important to remember that the densities relevant for the cores of neutron stars can certainly reach several times nuclear saturation density (see, e.g., Fig.~5 of \cite{Legred:2021hdx}, Fig.~6 of \cite{Mroczek:2023zxo}, Fig.~7 of \cite{Pang:2023dqj}, Fig.~5 of \cite{Koehn:2024set} for recent estimations), and connecting constraints from theoretical calculations and terrestrial experiments at lower densities (Sects.~\ref{sec:eft} and~\ref{sec:nuclear}) to neutron star observations will almost certainly involve some extrapolation.
 The amount of freedom allowed in extrapolation schemes may be, but are not always, informed by physical models.
 Some care is, therefore, warranted when interpreting results combining low-density and high-density constraints as the conclusions often depend on the particular extrapolation scheme chosen.
-See, e.g., Refs.~\cite{Essick:2021kjb, Essick:2021ezp, Legred:2022pyp} for more discussion.
+See, e.g., \cite{Essick:2021kjb, Essick:2021ezp, Legred:2022pyp} for more discussion.